firebolt-db/godocs/docs/Overview/billing.md

 * Workload isolation &ndash; Run multiple clusters concurrently for optimized performance without affecting other workloads.
 * Serverless capabilities &ndash; Pay only for completed queries with no charges for idle time.

-Start using Firebolt and receive $200 in free credits for the first 30 days.
+When you start using Firebolt, you receive $200 in free credits to use in the first 30 days.
+Afterwards, you can sign up for one of Firebolt's [subscription plans](#subscription-plans).

-## Usage-based compute costs
+## Compute costs

 Firebolt compute costs are determined by the following:

 * The number of compute nodes used to process your workload.
 * The type of node selected.
 You can choose a small (S), medium (M), large (L) or extra-large (XL) node.

 Usage is calculated with one-second granularity, from the time that Firebolt makes the engine available for queries until it enters a stopped state.

-## Cluster size

 Compute pricing is elastic, and you pay only for the resources you consume during query processing.